Lefterisk0025/Memory-Madness/README.md

 # Memory-Madness
-Cards memory game in Windows Forms
+Memory game created in Windows Forms

+Run MemoryMadness.exe in bin/Debug to play the game